AliceJames-1/AliceJames-1.github.io/README.md

-# AvishkarSeth.github.io
+# AliceJames-1.github.io

-Avishkar Seth's Research &amp; Projects
+Alice James's Research &amp; Projects

 As an engineer born in Mumbai, I've always been passionate about technology.
 At the [MQ Drone Lab](https://www.mqdronelab.com/) in Sydney, I'm living my dream of putting autonomy into drones and robots.
 When not tinkering with sensors and code,